Walking is a super exercise. The truth about the number of steps you really need, and maximizing the benefits

 When you don any kind of fitness watch or step counter, the default programmed daily step goal is typically 10,000.
 But where did that number come from?
 One recent study in The Lancet did a deep dive into the merits of 10,000 steps a day and found that 7,000 steps are closer to what people need for maintaining good health.

 And the older you are, the more you benefit from fewer steps a day, Luks says.
-The under-40 set can aim for the higher numbers, like 8,000 or above.
+The under-forty set can aim for the higher numbers, like 8,000 or above.

 When you’re setting a step goal for yourself, think first about your own personal improvement instead of an arbitrary number, says NiCole Keith, professor of kinesiology at Indiana University–Purdue University and immediate past president of the American College of Sports Medicine.

 “Ten thousand steps is a lot of steps,” she says.
-“If you’re an active person and you’re out walking all the time, or you work in a manual labor job and you’re on your feet and you’re carrying things and walking around like a box door or something, that’s great.
+“If you’re an active person and you’re out walking all the time, or you work in a manual labor job and you’re on your feet and you’re carrying things and walking around…that’s great.
 But if you’re a receptionist and only getting 3,000, then make a goal to make it 3,500.
 Then see if you can push it up to 4,000.”

 Intervals and walking poles add extra perks